List of cities in the United States with the most skyscrapers

 New York City, with over 300 skyscrapers, has the most in the United States, North America, and the Western Hemisphere.

 Chicago's skyline, with 137 skyscrapers, is the largest in the Midwest.
 It has been the second largest skyline in the country since the early 20th century.

-Miami, the city with the third most skyscrapers in the U.S., has 68 skyscrapers within city limits, and 19 more in Miami's metropolitan area.
+Miami, the city with the third most skyscrapers in the U.S., has 69 skyscrapers within city limits, and 19 more in Miami's metropolitan area.

-As of 2025, the United States has over 900 skyscrapers, defined as buildings taller than 492 feet (150 m), across at least 50 cities.
+As of 2026, the United States has over 900 skyscrapers, defined as buildings taller than 492 feet (150 m), across 56 cities.
 It has the second highest number of skyscrapers out of any country, after China.
 For most of the 20th century, the largest skylines in the United States were also the largest in the world; currently, the country has five of the 60 cities with the most skyscrapers.
 The only two cities in the United States with more than 100 skyscrapers are New York City and Chicago.
-There are three cities with over 30 skyscrapers, that being Miami, Houston, and Los Angeles.
-Boston, Dallas, San Francisco, and Seattle each have between 20 and 30 skyscrapers.
+Miami has over 65 skyscrapers, with Houston and Los Angeles with over 30 skyscrapers.
+Boston, Dallas, Jersey City, San Francisco, and Seattle each have between 20 and 30 skyscrapers.

 With the development of the earliest skyscrapers in the late 19th century, New York City and Chicago emerged as the two cities with the largest volume of high-rises in the country.
 They have continued to maintain that status until the present day.
 New York City is the city with the most skyscrapers, having over 320, more than twice as many as Chicago.
 It has the third-most skyscrapers in the world, after Hong Kong and Shenzhen.
 New York City makes up approximately one third of all buildings taller than 492 ft (150 m) in the United States.
 Chicago, with 137 skyscrapers, has the second-largest skyline in the country.
 Together, New York City and Chicago comprise about half of all skyscrapers in the country.